 - Hydrate!
 Hydrate!
 Hydrate!
 Your skin needs to be hydrated for optimal elasticity.
 Your body already needs more water during pregnancy than when you are not pregnant due to increased demands by the fetus, so drink up to ensure your skin gets enough too.

 - Moisturize daily.
 Not only does moisturizing help prevent, or mitigate, the appearance of stretch marks, but it can also ward off itchiness in your skin.
-When it comes to choosing a moisturizer, look for products with ingredients like Vitamin E, Cocoa Butters, Grapeseed Oil, or Sodium hyaluronate like the Nine Naturals Regenerative Pregnancy Belly Butter and Stretch Mark Cream.
+When it comes to choosing a moisturizer, look for products with ingredients like Vitamin E, Cocoa Butters, Grapeseed Oil, or Sodium hyaluronate like the Nine Naturals Belly Butter.